deficollective/deficollective.github.io/content/english/pages/impact.md

 ## Base (Aerodrome)

-Base is the second top chain for the Collective, thanks to a growing veAERO position compounded every week.
+Base is the second top chain for the Collective, thanks to a growing veAERO position.

 ### veAERO Position Overview